WebLogic

 WebSphere Application Server (WAS) is a web application server that is used as a middleware to host Java-based web applications.

 Developed by IBM, WAS is written in Java so it can be run on any operating system where Java is supported.
 While writing this article, Version 9.x of WAS supports Java EE7 Full Profile.
 You may also hear the word “Liberty” with a connection to WAS.
 WebSphere Liberty is a lightweight application server with low overhead that is designed for cloud applications and microservices.
-The latest release of WebSphere Liberty supports Java EE 8 Full Platform.

 If you are a single developer, both editions are free for development purposes.
 In an environment where more than one person is using the server, the purchase of a commercial license is required.
-The pricing model with starting prices can be found here.

 image blog what is websphere